Prince of Orange: Style

-The Prince(ss) of Orange is styled His/Her Royal Highness the Prince(ss) of Orange (Dutch: Zijne/Hare Koninklijke Hoogheid de Prins(es) van Oranje).
+The Prince(ss) of Orange is styled His/Her Royal Highness the Prince(ss) of Orange (Zijne/Hare Koninklijke Hoogheid de Prins(es) van Oranje).

-During the 15th, 16th and 17th Centuries, the Prince(ss) of Orange was styled His/Her Highness the Prince(ss) of Orange (Dutch: Zijne/Hare Hoogheid de Prins(es) van Oranje), except for William III, who rated the "Royal/Koninklijke".
+During the 15th, 16th and 17th Centuries, the Prince(ss) of Orange was styled His/Her Highness the Prince(ss) of Orange (Zijne/Hare Hoogheid de Prins(es) van Oranje), except for William III, who rated the "Royal" (Koninklijke).

 Arms

 The princes of Orange in the 16th and 17th century used the following sets of arms.
-On becoming Prince of Orange, William placed the Chalon-Arlay arms in the center ("as an inescutcheon") of his father's arms.
+On becoming Prince of Orange, William placed the Chalon-Arlay arms in the centre ("as an inescutcheon") of his father's arms.
 He used these arms until 1582 when he purchased the marquisate of Veere and Vlissingen.
-He then used the arms attributed to Frederick Henry, etc. with the arms of the marquisate in the top center, and the arms of the county of Buren in the bottom center.
+He then used the arms attributed to Frederick Henry, etc. with the arms of the marquisate in the top centre, and the arms of the county of Buren in the bottom centre.
 Their growing complexity shows how arms are used to reflect the growing political position and royal aspirations of the house of Orange-Nassau.

 Coat of arms of René of Chalon as Prince of Orange.